Pratheek-Dev/Pratheek-Dev.github.io/_posts/2017-1-22-Google_analytics_with_R.md

 #### Step 5: Setting up a Google Analytics View

 I will be using the default [GA Dev Tools Analytics Viewer](https://ga-dev-tools.appspot.com/query-explorer/), but you’re welcome to select any other application you would like to work with.
-The basic idea behind a viewer is to select a website to perform analytics on.
+The basic idea behind a viewer is to select a website to perform various queries to obtain specific.

 ![viewer](../images/query.png)